radmation/kyc-attestation-platform/apps/backend/README.md

 ## Database Migrations

+We changed our default location so use the `--schema=prisma/schema/schema.prisma` flag

 This project uses Prisma for database management.
 The schema is organized using the `prismaSchemaFolder` feature, with models split across multiple files in the `prisma/models/` directory.

 ### Prerequisites